 The police were the first to speak out for me—the first to break the cycle of abuse and violence.
 The police saved my life.

 I understand times are tough, and not everyone is perfect.
-And people have a right to voice opinions.
+And people have a right to voice their opinions.
 But I want you to know, “I appreciate the police work you do.
 Thank you for putting your life on the line for me.”

 Related Post: Memoir: The Worst Day of My Life